Linking Verbs: Definition, Types and Examples

 • Appear

-Sense verbs link the subject to experiences perceived through the senses.
+Sense verbs link the subject to experiences that are felt through the senses.

 Example: The flower looks beautiful.